Stride-Labs/stridejs/README.md

 ## Connecting with Wallets and Signing Messages

 ⚡️ For web interfaces, we recommend using [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit).

-To broadcast messages, you can create signers with a variety of options:
+To sign and broadcast messages, you can create signers with a variety of options:

 - [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit/tree/main/packages/react#signing-clients) (recommended)
 - [keplr](https://docs.keplr.app/api/cosmjs.html)